Wednesday 21 November 2007 by Bradley M. Kuhn

 Many people don't realize that the GPLv3 process actually began long before the November 2005 announcement.
 For me and a few others, the GPLv3 process started much earlier.
 Also, in my view, it didn't actually end until this week, the FSF released the AGPLv3.
 Today, I'm particularly proud that stet was the first software released covered by the terms of that license.

 The GPLv3 process focused on the idea of community, and a community is built from bringing together many individual experiences.
 I am grateful for all my personal experiences throughout this process.
 Indeed, I would guess that other GPL fans like myself remember, as I do, the first time the heard the phrase “GPLv3”.
 For me, it was a bit early — on Tuesday 8 January 2002 in a conference room at MIT.
 On that day, Richard Stallman, Eben Moglen and I sat down to have an all-day meeting that included discussions regarding updating GPL.
 A key issue that we sought to address was (in those days) called the “Application Service Provider (ASP) problem” — now called “Software as a Service (SaaS)”.

-A few weeks later, on the telephone with Eben one morning, as I stood in my kitchen making oatmeal, we discussed this problem.
+A few days later, on the telephone with Moglen2 one morning, as I stood in my kitchen making oatmeal, we discussed this problem.
 I pointed out the oft-forgotten section 2(c) of the GPL [version 2].
 I argued that contrary to popular belief, it does have restrictions on some minor modifications.
 Namely, you have to maintain those print statements for copyright and warranty disclaimer information.
 It's reasonable, in other words, to restrict some minor modifications to defend freedom.